China has nothing to hide over origin of COVID-19 virus - Chen

 China has repeatedly denied allegations that it manufactured or leaked the virus from a lab in Wuhan before it spread to the rest of the world.

-Former US President Donald Trump is seen to have fuelled this lab-leak theory but Xiaodong said that America was trying to make China appear guilty for creating the devastating pandemic.
+Former US President Donald Trump is seen to have fuelled this lab-leak theory but Chen said that America was trying to make China appear guilty for creating the devastating pandemic.

 "What they want from all of these is to use origin tracing to smear and attack China and to increase bargaining power with China," the ambassador said.